yourhead/StacksAPI/_keys/javascriptClosure.md

 Javascript closures are enabled by default.
 If you would like to disable them you can set this plist entry to false.

 > Warning: Please only disable closures if there is no alternative.
-Disabling closures will almost certainly cause incompatabilities with some RapidWeaver themes.
+Disabling closures will almost certainly cause incompatibilities with some RapidWeaver themes.